Tanveernz/tanveernz/README.md

 About Me

- Currently learning and building with Docker, Kubernetes, CI/CD, and Cloud Platforms (AWS/Azure/GCP) Hands-on with infrastructure as code (Terraform, Ansible) and monitoring tools (Prometheus, Grafana) Strong believer in “Automate Everything” and “Learn by Doing” DevOps Engineer skilled in both development and deployment
+ building with Docker, Kubernetes, CI/CD, and Cloud Platforms (AWS/Azure/GCP) Hands-on with infrastructure as code (Terraform, Ansible) and monitoring tools (Prometheus, Grafana) Strong believer in “Automate Everything” and “Learn by Doing” DevOps Engineer skilled in both development and deployment